Cloud-Technology-Office/ecs-getting-started/config-examples/example-10/README.md

   - Non core infra team, i.e. application teams, devops, SRE etc

     Team-a has access to everything in `/teams/team-a` directory, and also has read-only access to the `/infra/teams/team-a` directory so they can read the teams centrally managed tags.
 Team-b has access to their respective team area.

+There is of course the overall ECS admin user(s) who is responsible for setting up access to the individual users and teams.
+Only ECS admins would be given admin rights, all other users are granted a user role and access to specific paths in the config, either read-only or read/write.